turbotorni/LSTM-PINNS/README.md

 <img width="210" height="66" alt="image" src="https://github.com/user-attachments/assets/7c747592-edf0-4eed-99d1-56b0710facd8" />

 Alternatively, the derivative can be computed using the `torch.autograd` function from the PyTorch library.
+However the analytic method has been used to gain a better understanding of the lossfunction.

 ---